 1. To Cook Apples:

 Stovetop-In a small nonstick pan, melt butter.
 Stir in apples, cinnamon and sugar substitute.
-Add 3 tablespoons water and mix well.
-Cook over medium-low heat, stiring often until apples are softened, about 10 minutes.
+Add 3 tablespoons of water and mix well.
+Cook over medium-low heat, stirring often until apples are softened, about 10 minutes.

 2. In the meantime, toast the waffles in a toaster until crispy.